sHRI-Lab-KIST/sHRI-Lab-KIST.github.io/people/hwawoo.md

 ### Career

+- Commissioned  Researchers in Convergence Research Center for Diagnosis, Treatment and Care System of Dementia at KIST (2017.03-2018.12)
 - M.S. in Electronics and Computer Engineering and Robot Engineering at Hanyang University (2016)

 ### Publications